Hiking in Torres del Paine National Park is one of the absolute highlights of a visit to Patagonia – I should know, I’ve done it twice!

 Make sure you bring a headtorch for climbing in the dark (it will get lighter as you reach the more difficult stretch of hiking just below the towers), plus warm clothing (even including a sleeping bag) to use at the top and keep you cozy as you enjoy the sunrise.

-Itinerary for Torres del Paine W circuit in four days (West to East Route)
+Itinerary two: Torres del Paine W trek in four days with sunrise at Mirador Las Torres (west to east route)

 Day One – Paine Grande to Paine Grande